wighawag/ora/readme.md

 Discard stdin input (except Ctrl+C) while running if it's TTY.
 This prevents the spinner from twitching on input, outputting broken lines on <kbd>Enter</kbd> key presses, and prevents buffering of input while the spinner is running.

-This has no effect on Windows as there's no good way to implement discarding stdin properly there.
+This has no effect on Windows as there is no good way to implement discarding stdin properly there.

 ### Instance